ParisFrank/hugo-aafu-theme-github-pages/README.md

 - Edit the `config.yaml` file.
 Pay attention to lines under "[params]".
 Lines starting with # are comments.
 Customize these settings according to your preferences.

-## Getting Started Developing Locally
+## TODO: Getting Started Developing Locally

 To preview your site, run `hugo server -D` in the terminal and visit the provided local address.